tylerdave/PyCon2019-Click-Tutorial/README.md

     * On Windows: `.\env\Scripts\activate`
     * `pip install -e .`
 * Verify installation.
 One of the commands that's created by this package is `pycon`.
 You can use it to verify your setup was successful:<br>`pycon verify`
+* Initialize tutorial.
+In the root of the repo, run `tutorial init`.